gazebosim/docs/dome/Manipulating_models.md

 ### Rotate Mode

-Enter into rotate mode by clicking the third icon from the left in the Transform Control plugin, or by hitting the keyboard shortcut: `R`.
+Enter into rotate mode by clicking the third icon from the left in the top left toolbar, the Transform Control plugin, or by hitting the keyboard shortcut: `R`.

 ![Rotate mode icon](img/rotate_icon.png)